Tommigun1980/IOSToolbarExtensions/README.md

 IOSToolbarExtensions.iOS.Renderers.IOSToolbarExtensionsContentPageRenderer.EnableSecondaryToolbarRendering = false;
 ```

-If need be, you can customize rendering of the menu by setting properties of your choice in the
+If need be, you can customize rendering of the menu by assigning properties of your choice in your Xamarin.iOS project to the following object:

 ```c#
 IOSToolbarExtensions.iOS.Renderers.IOSToolbarExtensionsContentPageRenderer.SecondaryToolbarUserSettings
 ```

-object in your Xamarin.iOS project.

-The editable properties are
+The editable properties are:

 ```c#
 public string Icon { get; set; } = "more.png"; // this represents the icon for the menu, and defaults to an embedded resource with three dots. the value is assigned to a ToolbarItem's IconImageSource, so it can be a resource name or a url.